UMCResearch/umc_streamlit_workshop/tutorial.md

 # Step 5 - sidebar

 So far, we've worked on functionality.
-However streamlit can also perform some layout operations to a minimum degree.
-In our search engine for example, the presence of the filters next to the search makes the UI look unncessarily complex.
+However streamlit can also perform some layout operations to a minimal degree.
+In our search engine for example, the presence of the filters next to the search makes the UI look unnecessarily complex.
 After all, we should focus on the results.

 With a simple application of `st.sidebar` we can move the paginations to the sidebar.